Just start scrolling…

 Part Six: The Future of Craft Beer

-Evolution-BeerIf there is anything you learn from history, it’s that things change.
+Evolution-BeerIf there is anything you learn from history it’s that things change.
 And that applies to every industry.
 In fact, here’s one scholarly take on how most industries typically evolve:

-Stage 1 – Product Innovation: Marked by creativity and the emergence of many competitors
+Stage 1 – Product Innovation: Marked by creativity and the emergence of many competitors (we’ve been there)

 • Bigger competitors trying to control market access